-There are three areas in your cost model that are typically good first places to go to find insights around optimization and productivity.
+There are three areas in your cost model that are typically useful first places to go to find insights on optimization and productivity.
 While more financially focused, they represent the first places a cost model can be pointed to drive efficiency.
-Let’s categorize them as: Potential Surplus, Purchase Order Burn Down, and Vendor Spend.
+Let’s categorize them as Potential Surplus, Purchase Order Burn Down, and Vendor Spend.

 Potential surplus focuses on comparing actual spend against planned spend.
 It’s about getting enough visibility to know how you’re measuring up against your budget, based on changing business conditions, project priorities, and more.
 This area of exploration offers opportunities to reallocate or move budget around, taking advantage of areas of spend you’re not going to use and putting the money somewhere more useful.

 The challenge is that most often a budget or forecast doesn’t easily align to a report on actual spend.
 Because it is not easy to achieve, many organizations simply don’t do it until the end of a fiscal year, when it is too late to do anything about it.
 Applying a standard cost model helps to quickly overcome that misalignment in order to get a true comparison and understanding of spend variance.